 Judging is essentially naming another.
 You name them after your judgment.
 Judging attaches you’re naming to that individual.
 The judging you exhibit must reside in you first before you speak it, and thus, even at the moment, you initiate judgment upon yourself.
 The approach Jesus recommends proceeds from the spirit within, and not how you size up a person and then make a series of judgments.

 Judging with discernment is what God wishes to develop in each person.
 In Ezekiel 7.3, Ezekiel speaks to judgment on Israel, “I will judge you according to your ways,” and in v.
 27, “I will do to them according to their way, and according to what they deserve I will judge them.”
 This kind of judgment is given within context, and therefore is not meant to be critical, but fair.
 “Whatever measure you deal out to others will be dealt back to you” held true in the Hebrew Bible as well as in the new testimony Jesus gives us.

 You will be judged after your own fashion of judgment, whether out of vitriol or out of love, or whether by your own personal standards.
 This form of judgment will then be returned to you.
 Thus the prohibition when Jesus says, “By with what judgment you judge, you shall be judged; and with the same measure (nature) you use, it will be measured back to you,” Matt.
 7.2

-To judge righteously and to walk in faith are both important components of the Way.
-At some point, both will require confirmation through the spoken word.
-To understand that the power of naming comes by the spirit of God, Jesus has brought to us an astounding revelation.
-The enlightened power to name, which can give birth to faith— this great power lends unity and wholeness with God.
+To judge righteously (after the nature of the spirit) and to walk in faith are both important components of the Way.
+To understand that the power of naming comes from the spirit of God, Jesus has brought to us an astounding revelation.
+The enlightened power to name, which can give birth to faith—this great power lends unity and wholeness to God.

 Sow seed that personal judgments be laid aside for godly revelation.